 Blackjack is one of the most popular games in any casino, whether you are playing at an online casino or in the real world.
 However you play blackjack, there are lots of minor gameplay differences that can have a significant impact on the return to player (RTP) rate and the number of decks used is one of the easiest to understand.

 The RTP essentially details how much a player can expect to lose on average when they play a given casino game.
-All casino games have a profit margin built into them which is how the casino makes money.
+All casino games have a margin built into them which is how the casino earns money.
 The RTP is expressed as a percentage and can vary quite significantly.
 When talking about slots and related games, the UK Gambling Commission states that, “There is no statutory minimum percentage payout for a gaming machine.”
 On slots you may find an RTP of as little as 80%, meaning that for every £1 staked, a player can expect to get back just 80p in the long term.

 For example, in roulette because there are 37 slots on a standard UK wheel and any given number returns 35/1, we can say that in theory if you place 37 single bets of £1 on a single number, you would expect one to win, meaning you have £36 left having started with £37.
-This is an RTP rate of 97.3% and indeed this is the RTP of roulette, equating to a house edge, or casino profit margin, of 2.7%.
+This is an RTP rate of 97.3% and indeed this is the RTP of roulette, equating to a house edge, or casino margin, of 2.7%.

 When it comes to blackjack, complex mathematical calculations and a deep understanding of the game have led to the creation of the concept of optimal play.
 This means that based on the player’s card and the dealer’s card, there is always a single course of action that delivers the most favourable results for the player in the long term.

-The RTP in blackjack is based on a player using optimal play and any deviation from this will decrease the RTP, leading to larger losses for the player and bigger profits for the house.
+The RTP in blackjack is based on a player using optimal play and any deviation from this will decrease the RTP, leading to larger losses for the player and bigger margins for the house.
 Assuming optimal play, the RTP in blackjack then depends on the exact rules being used and there are many factors that can have an impact on this.

 In general, most online casinos offer blackjack that has a house edge of between 0.4% and 1.5%, though it can go a little lower under the most liberal rules or a lot higher with some less generous casinos that stack all the rules in their favour.
 The number of decks used has a big impact on the house edge and some of the other factors include: